adnope/Arch-i3/README.md

 # AdNope's i3wm dotfiles

+This configuration of i3 can be done by running Archinstall script with i3 desktop, pipewire and NetworkManager selected

 ## Change shell to zsh
 Since Oh-my-zsh is not being able to store in the repo, this is the commands to quickly install Oh-my-zsh and zsh-syntax-highlighting plugin:
 ```